 [email protected]:/home/remoteuser on /mntssh type fuse.sshfs (rw,nosuid,nodev)

-Also naviate to your mount point, you will see files there from remote system
+Also, navigate to your mount point, you will see files therefrom remote system

 # cd /mntssh # ls

 Step 4 – Mount Directory on System Boot